 Yes, even though I'm passionate about feeding my family healthy meals, I'm coming out of the pantry with a few of my lingering issues… (And after each one, I'll share an update about how I've grown, and then checker out my newer dark secrets post here!)

 - I even compromise when feeding my kids sometimes.
 (Gasp…) As much as I know I should be totally rid of boxes and bags in my kitchen, I still might throw in a Jack's frozen pizza now and then (no MSG, high fructose corn syrup or trans fats) or cook up a box of mac and cheese – but it is the organic kind.
-UPDATE: I have since been convicted on this one.
-I'm always saying to others, “What's more natural?”, and the powdered cheese just can't get through my filter these days!
-So I realized it wouldn't be THAT difficult to make a little cheese sauce and stir in some organic pasta for a homemade stove-top mac & cheese.
-Funny how we can resist some things for years, then when something in you “clicks” it just doesn't seem like such a big deal anymore.
-The question is whether or not my kids will eat it.
-(Posted later: it was a hit!
+UPDATE: Not always but quite often now I'll just make a little cheese sauce and stir in some organic pasta for a homemade stove-top mac & cheese.
 Check out my stove-top macaroni & cheese recipe.
 OH, and also I've moved from Jack's pizza to organic pizzas once in a while, but mostly we make homemade pizzas now, it's so easy.
 See, I'm still changing all the time!)